 There are many health benefits to eating your leafy greens.
 From fiber and foods high in vitamin C to polyphenols and antioxidants, spinach is chock full of essential nutrients.
 It also provides 0.5 mcg of biotin per 1/2 cup of cooked spinach.

 Cheddar cheese is the best dairy source of biotin, with 0.4 mcg per 1-ounce serving.
 Milk and plain yogurt are also good sources.
 Melatonin foods such as milk can help regulate your sleep cycle to keep you from tossing and turning at night.

-With 14 different food options loaded with great biotin content, there is sure to be one option that can fit anyone’s taste preference or dietary restrictions.
-The hardest part will be just choosing only one.
+With 14 different appetizing food options brimming with substantial biotin content, there is sure to be an option that can fit anyone’s palatable preference, regardless of dietary restrictions.
+The hardest part will be in choosing only one.